ls1intum/Artemis/docs/user/exams/students_guide.rst

         Edit a programming exercise **EITHER** in the online editor **OR** in your local IDE!
 Otherwise, conflicts can occur that are hard to resolve.

     If you work in the online code editor and a merge conflict occurs, the file browser will display the conflict state |conflict_state|.
-    You can use the |resolve_conflict| button, which is now displayed instead of the submit button, to resolve the conflict within the online code editor.
+    You can use the |resolve_conflict| button, which is then displayed instead of the submit button, to resolve the conflict within the online code editor.
     This will reset your changes to the latest commit.
 Manual merging is not possible with the online code editor.

 End Screen